mercari/QRScanner/README.md

 > carthage update --platform iOS
 ```

-- In Xcode, move to "Genera > Build Phase > Linked Frameworks and Library"
+- In Xcode, move to "General > Build Phase > Linked Frameworks and Libraries"
 - Add the framework to your project
 - Add a new run script and put the following code
 ```